Here's Why You Have Itchy Skin At Night

-From your partner's snoring fits to your pet's bizarre need to sleep directly on your face, it can feel like the entire universe is against you getting a good night's rest—especially when your own skin decides to get in on the action, suddenly becoming super-itchy as you start to nod off.
+From your partner's snoring to your pet's bizarre need to sleep directly on top of your face, it can feel like the entire universe is against you getting a good night's rest — especially when your own skin decides to revolt.
+If your skin gets itchy at night you aren't alone — and no, you aren't making it up.
+It happens.
+It's real.
+And it's hella annoying.

-Itchy skin at night can strike during any stage of your body's natural sleep/wake cycle but is most likely to happen right before you fall asleep.
-So, why is your skin being so mean?
+Itchy skin can strike during any stage of your body's natural sleep/wake cycle but is most likely to happen when you lay in bed right before you fall asleep.
+So, why is your skin so itchy at night?

 It's not entirely clear why nocturnal pruritus does its thing at the most inconvenient time ever, but doctors do have a few theories.
 "There are many physiological changes that occur in your body at night, including changes in thermoregulation, skin barrier function, and fluid balance," says Donna Hart, M.D., a dermatologist at Westlake Dermatology in Austin, Texas.